Still learning about space dimensionality: from the description of hydrogen atom by a generalized wave equation for dimensions D$\geq$3: Concluding remarks

-In summmary, admitting that a hydrogen atom is described by equations (\ref{wave-eq}) and (\ref{pot-V-general}), with the choice $n=m$, we have learned that: \begin{enumerate} \item the only possibility of having a bound state in $D=3$ is with $n=1$; \item any other combination of $D$ and $n$ will give rise to a ground state energy which, in modulus, will be at least $10^3$ less than the measured value 0.5~Ha; \item nature seams to favor 3-dimensional space and the description of hydrogen atom in terms of the usual Schr\"{o}dinger equation with the kinetic term of the Hamiltonian proporcional to $\Delta$. \end{enumerate}
+In summary, assuming that a hydrogen atom is described by equations (\ref{wave-eq}) and (\ref{pot-V-general}), with the choice $n=\lambda$, we have learned that: \begin{enumerate} \item the only possibility of having a bound state in $D=3$ is with $n=1$; \item any other combination of $D$ and $n$ will give rise to a ground state energy which, in magnitude, will be at least $10^3$ less than the measured value 0.5~Ha; \item nature seems to favor 3-dimensional space and the description of hydrogen atom in terms of the usual Schr\"{o}dinger equation with the kinetic term of the Hamiltonian proportional to $\Delta$. \end{enumerate}

-Finally, it is important to stress that we were able to take it a step further than Ehrenfest took.
-In fact, we have not only find the possible combinations of the parameters $D$ and $n$ which correspond to a stable bound state solution of hydrogen atom.
-To the best of our knowledge, it is the first time one has a theoretical framework in which it is possible to understand, in addition to the query of atomic stability, that the measured value for the energy of the hydrogen atom ground state, $-0.5$~Ha, is a consequence of the very particular combination $D=3$ and $n=1$.
+{Finally, it is important to stress that we were able to shed a new light on Ehrenfest's approach trying to explain space dimensionality from a physical point of view~\cite{Ehrenfest1,Ehrenfest2}.
+In fact, we have not only found the possible combinations of the parameters $D$ and $n$ which correspond to a stable bound state solution of hydrogen atom but have gone further.
+Indeed,} to the best of our knowledge, it is the first time one has a theoretical framework in which it is possible to understand, in addition to the query of atomic stability, that the measured value for the energy of the hydrogen atom ground state, $-0.5$~Ha, is a consequence of the very particular combination: $D=3$ and $n=1$.